Current Research

 PhD in Ecology

-For my PhD I will return to my island of Guam and try to disentangle the food-web connections.
+For my PhD returned to Guam to try to disentangle the food-web connections.
 I am hoping to understand shifts in arthropod abundance, behavior and roles due to the invasion of the brown tree snake (Boiga irregularis) and loss of native birds.
 I will look at how insect abundance differ in areas with birds and without birds, the type of predation that is occuring, the roles of new predators in the community, and evaluating possible changes in anti-predator behavior in butterflies.
+In addition, I am also working with the USGS and the Guam Power Authority to look at how snakes have contributed to the significant power outages that occur on the island.

 Below is my poster for the Ecological Society of America 2022 Conference in Montreal, Canada.
 The funny part is that I didn't actually get to attend the conference because I developed acute appendicitis right before my flight to Montreal and had to undergo emergency surgery.
 Thankfully it was caught early and didn't burst in the middle of me presenting at ESA.
 My lovely advisor, Ruth Hufbauer, still decided to print my poster and hang it up at the conference.
 Below are the current findings of my PhD work.